-Ankara is the second largest city after Istanbul in Turkey.
-It is commercial and industrial city and the population is around 4.5 million people, and lots of historic Ottoman archeological sites.
-The locals are very generous to tourists and many of them speak English, although most people will try to speak English with you, a Turkish dictionary is always a good idea to bring with you when travelling to Turkey.
+Ankara is the second-largest city in Turkey after Istanbul.
+It is a commercial and industrial city with a population of around 4.5 million people and lots of historic Ottoman archaeological sites.
+The locals are very generous to tourists, and many of them speak English, although most people will try to speak English with you, a Turkish dictionary is always a good idea to bring with you when travelling to Turkey.

-Ankara Esenboga Airport is located 28 km northeast of the city.
-International flights are rather low apart from Turkish Airlines.
+Ankara Esenboga Airport is 28 km northeast of the city.
+International flights are rather low, apart from Turkish Airlines.
 Only British Airways, Austrian Airways and Lufthansa offer direct flights to Europe.
-The brand new airport was opened in 2007 and futures many more gates, parking system and better traffic flow.
+The brand new airport opened in 2007 and futures many more gates, parking system and better traffic flow.

 Ankara offers public bus transport to and from the airport.
 The bus 442 stops on multiple locations such as Kuluz, Asti and Kizilay.
 There is also an airport taxi service which will take you to your planned destination.